Do Swim Diapers Hold Urine? Swim diaper hack included...

 Side note: Swim schools and public pools have their own rules.
 Make sure you find out ahead of time what their swim diaper policies are.

-And just as Christian demonstrates in the video, the reusable swim diaper can also be worn in place of swim trunks for toddlers.
+And just as Christian demonstrates, the reusable swim diaper can also be worn in place of swim trunks for toddlers.
 But for infants…

 I strongly suggest that infants wear even more layers